- Laptop Registration Information

 Exam Time Restrictions

 Each exam will have a specific time limitation.
-You must stop writing immediately at the designated exam end time.
+You must stop writing immediately at the designated exam end time as announced by the instructor/proctor.
 You are not permitted to fill in answers to multiple-choice questions after the designated exam end time so plan to complete this task within the allowed time limit.
 Laptop users should immediately exit ExamSoft.
 To continue writing or selecting multiple-choice answers is considered an Honor Code violation.

 Use of Laptops for Essay and Multiple-Choice Exams

-The Records Office website contains a list of exams allowing laptop use and instructions for downloading the exam file prior to the start of the exam for each laptop exam.
+The Records Office website contains a list of exams allowing laptop use and instructions for downloading the exam file prior to the start of the laptop exam.
 You must follow the instructions available on the website.
 You should also take advantage of an ExamSoft instruction session offered prior to the start of exams as well as practice/mock tests.
-Beginning Spring 2017 multiple-choice exams will be administered using Examplify.
+Multiple-choice exams are administered using Examplify.
 You will be able to place a checkmark next the letter that matches your answer choice.
 The “Next” and “Previous” arrows at the top of the screen permit you to move forward and backward, and the window on the left side of the screen will show you whether or not an answer has been selected for each multiple-choice question.

 After all grades for all courses have been reported, the Faculty Secretaries will organize the exams turned in by professors and conduct exam viewing sessions.
 Some professors prefer to keep their exams and allow students to view them on an individual basis.
 Notification as to the dates and times for the viewing sessions will be provided.